Skilled nursing or rehabilitation facilities

 If you can, plan ahead and learn how to choose the best facility for you.

-A doctor will supervise your care.
+At the skilled nursing facility, a doctor will supervise your care.
 Other trained health care providers will help you grow stronger:

 - Registered nurses will care for your wound, give you the right medicines, and monitor other medical problems.

-- Occupational therapists will teach you the skills you need to do everyday tasks at home.
+- Occupational therapists will teach you the skills you need to do every day tasks at home.

 - Speech and language therapists will evaluate and treat problems with swallowing, speaking, and understanding.